MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/investigate-malicious-email-that-was-delivered.md

 - Your organization has [Office 365 Advanced Threat Protection](office-365-atp.md) and [licenses are assigned to users](../../admin/manage/assign-licenses-to-users.md).

-- [Office 365 audit logging](../../compliance/turn-audit-log-search-on-or-off.md) is turned on for your organization.
+- [audit logging](../../compliance/turn-audit-log-search-on-or-off.md) is turned on for your organization.

 - Your organization has policies defined for anti-spam, anti-malware, anti-phishing, and so on.
 See [Protect against threats in Office 365](protect-against-threats.md).